nutanix/libvfio-user/docs/vfio-user.rst

 The data field of the response is identical, except with the bitmap added on the end at offset 24.

+The bitmap is an array of u64s that holds the output bitmap, with 1 bit reporting a *page_size* unit of IOVA.

 The mapping of IOVA to bits is given by:

 ``bitmap[(addr - iova)/page_size] & (1ULL << (addr % 64))``